-Lexington Traumatic Brain Injury Attorney
+Lexington Traumatic Brain Injury Lawyer

 Each year, countless Lexington, KY residents suffer traumatic brain injuries (TBIs) at no fault of their own.
 Some of the most common causes of these are car, motorcycle, and truck accidents.
 Violent criminal activity, such as assaults or shootings, slips and falls, and contact sports, are other common causes of this type of head trauma.